 Who is Teaching?

 Joelle Cook.
 The years of experience Joelle has in leadership and animal behavior has given her the knowledge and tools to help her students develop positive values that can be put into action through daily choices and acts of citizenship.
 Joelle received a bachelor’s degree in animal science from Cal Poly where she studied leadership and communication and built a foundation for how to foster creativity and curiosity into positive problem solving skills in order to best serve people and animals.
 In years of service as a puppy raising leader to Guide Dogs for the Blind she has authored a number of training documents and lessons for the organization.
 Joelle’s career in Humane Education began in Walnut Creek where she worked with UC Davis on a study around the impact of children reading to animals.
 When the East Bay SPCA decided to add a humane education department in 2008 Joelle leapt at the chance to develop a menu or programs from scratch and reach a community that had yet to be served.
 Joelle’s German Shepherd Donner enjoys going to school almost more than she does; his gentle demeanor is engaging for all the students and his bright mind is fun for the students to train!
-Joelle will soon be a Certified Humane Education Specialist (CHES) and looks forward to years of work where she can educate others on how to have a lens of “most good, least harm” around people, animals and our planet.
-Joelle will be out on leave for the summer of 2014.
+Joelle is a Certified Humane Education Specialist (CHES) and looks forward to years of work where she can educate others on how to have a lens of “most good, least harm” around people, animals and our planet.

 Justin Kurup.
 Justin Kurup has worked as the Humane Education Coordinator for the East Bay SPCA since the beginning of 2013.
 He graduated from the University of California, Davis with a BS in Animal Science with an emphasis in companion & captive animals.
 Previously, Justin has taught life skills & competitive speech at the high school level.
 Though his true passion is education, Justin has enjoyed working at several large animal agricultural facilities as well.
 Growing up in the San Francisco bay area, Justin has been able to form many relationships & connections with the communities, rescue groups, & veterinary clinics he has served over the past decade.
 He has been devoted to a humane lifestyle and recently adopted a playful pit mix puppy of his own named Meeko.
 Justin believes that working with diverse populations is the best part of his job!